awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-account-setup.md

 The tasks in this section must be performed whether you're using Change Manager, a capability of AWS Systems Manager, across an organization or in a single AWS account\.

-If you're using Change Manager for an organization, you can perform the following tasks in either your delegated administrator account or any account in an organization unit that you have enabled for use with Change Manager\.
+If you're using Change Manager for an organization, you can perform the following tasks in either your delegated administrator account or any account in an organization unit that you have allowed for use with Change Manager\.

 **Topics**
 + [Task 1: Configuring Change Manager user identity management and template reviewers](#cm-configure-account-task-1)